 Socioeconomic effects of the growth of agroholdings in Argentina

 Banana growers’ typologies, Xanthomonas Wilt (BXW) prevention and control practices knowledge and application in smallholder farming in Rwanda

 Structural implications of increasing demand for non-food biomass in German agriculture

-How Failure Experience Impacts New Venture Performance of Small Business Owners in Rural China?
+How Failure Experience Impacts New Business Performance of Entrepreneurs in Rural China?

 Decoupling in an Innovation-Driven Bioeconomy: A Long-Wave Perspective

 The defense starts at 3 pm and takes place at the Julius-Kühl-Lecture Hall (HS E.02)

 The defense starts at 5 pm and takes place at the Julius-Kühl-Lecture Hall (HS E.02)